Arduino IDE vs Arduino Control Center

-- Arduino IDE is classic C++ programming environment with lack of many features included in advanced programming environments for Atmel microcontrollers like Atmel Studio.
+- Arduino IDE is a classic C++ programming environment with a lack of many features included in advanced programming environments for Atmel microcontrollers like Atmel Studio.

-But this is not a bad thing, just opposite.
-Entire Arduino project, both hardware and software is designed for beginners, although is used by many professional microcontroller programmers for prototyping and testing designs.
+But this is not a bad thing, just the opposite.
+Entire Arduino project, both hardware, and software is designed for beginners, although is used by many professional microcontroller programmers for prototyping and testing designs.

-Common thing for all programming beginners is that, after excitement when first program example is successfully compiled and uploaded into Arduino board, start thinking wider and want more sophisticated programs in order to control Arduino from smart phone or desktop applications.
+The common thing for all programming beginners is that after excitement when the first program example is successfully compiled and uploaded into the Arduino board, start thinking wider and want more sophisticated programs in order to control Arduino from smartphone or desktop applications.

-This, of course, is not trivial thing and you have to be more familiar with C++ programming in order to adjust examples and libraries for your needs, or write code from scratch, which is even more difficult.
+This, of course, is no trivial thing and you have to be more familiar with C++ programming in order to adjust examples and libraries for your needs or write code from scratch, which is even more difficult.

 Designing and writing code in order to visualize these processes in programming languages is a huge task plus.